DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-applying-again-iteration.md

   }
 }) }}

 5 out of 5 participants found the button and used it without a problem.
-This solves the problem with the previous designs.